 Founder of The Girls' Brigade in Singapore: Mrs Elsie Lyne (1892 - 1968)

 Mrs Elsie Lyne nee Duncan was born in 1892.
-At the age of fifteen she joined the 1st Gateshead Company of the Girls' Life Brigade (known since 1962 as The Girls’ Brigade) in Durham, England.
-She rose through the ranks to become an officer.
-She came to teach in the Methodist Girls' School in 1927.
-There she started the 1st Singapore Company and pioneered the Girls' Brigade movement in Singapore.
+At the age of fifteen, she joined the 1st Gateshead Company of the Girls' Life Brigade in Durham, England.
+She rose through the ranks quickly to become an officer.
+The later years of her service saw The Girls’ Life Brigade changed its name to The Girls’ Brigade.
+In 1927, she came to Singapore to teach at the Methodist Girls' School where she started the 1st Company, pioneering the Girls' Brigade movement in Singapore.

-Having served the Girls’ Brigade in England, Singapore, Australia, Malaysia and Hong Kong, Mrs Lyne was eager to bring about regional and international mutual aid.
-Over a period of about fifteen years, numerous meetings with visiting Brigade National leaders took place at her home.
-Her dreams were realised with the inauguration of the Pacific Fellowship of the Girls’ Brigade in Suva, Fiji, in 1964, and of the Brigade International Council in London in 1968.
-She was present at the inauguration of the former but not of the latter due to ill-health.
-With her hope fulfilled she went rejoicing to be with the Lord in November 1968.
+Having served the Girls’ Brigade in England, Singapore, Australia, Malaysia and Hong Kong, Mrs Lyne was eager to bring about a regional and international unity of purpose.
+Over a period of about fifteen years, she opened her home for numerous visiting Brigade national leaders to meet and discuss the expansion for GB.
+Her dreams were realised with the inauguration of the Pacific Fellowship of the Girls’ Brigade at Suva, Fiji, in 1964, and of the Brigade International Council at London in 1968.

 As we celebrate the work of The Girls’ Brigade in Singapore, we want to memorialise Mrs Elsie Lyne for her dedication and persistence.
 She laid the foundations, provided the means, and paved the way for newer generations of brigades to lead by example, injecting enthusiasm, nurturing the wayward and sustaining the weary.
 Her radiant faith was to be applauded and respected by all.